The Best Weekend Getaways in Every State

 For a New England getaway, consider New Haven, Connecticut along New Haven Harbor on the Long Island Sound.
 The home of Yale University and Louis’ Lunch, the birthplace of the hamburger, the city melds history with modern restaurants and shopping.
-Top sites include the Shubert Theater, the Yale University Art Gallery, and the No. 1 college golf course in the U.S., the Course at Yale.
+Top sites include the Shubert Theater, the Yale University Art Gallery, and the No. 1 college golf course in the United States, the Course at Yale.
 Grab a New Haven-style thin crust brick oven pizza at the original Frank Pepe’s or a microbrew at Bar.

 A trip to historic downtown Wilmington could be just the thing to break you out of your regular routine.
 Book a stay at the Hotel du Pont, and during the warmer months, plan a garden tour to popular spots including Longwood Gardens, Nemours Estate, and Winterthur.
 Another fun option is a Wilmington Blue Rocks minor league baseball game when the team is in town.

 This sleepy little island on Florida’s gulf coast sits just above the Everglades and is surrounded by plenty of natural beauty.
 To fully explore it all, hop a Waverunner tour from the JW Marriott Marco Island, which takes you through mangroves and out into the open water where you’ll likely spot plenty of dolphins and maybe even a manatee.
 Back on the island, relax at the beach, which offers plentiful shelling, and enjoy an elegant meal at Ario with ocean views.
 Find out the best free tourist attractions in every state.

 Georgia: Jekyll Island